flojoy-ai/docs/docs/nodes/LOGIC_GATES/LOOPS/LOOP/examples/EX1/example.md

 This example shows a simple way to create a loop with Flojoy.
 First, you'll need to place these three nodes:

+- The [`LINSPACE`](https://github.com/flojoy-io/nodes/blob/main/GENERATORS/SIMULATIONS/LINSPACE/LINSPACE.py) node which will genearte evenly spaced numbers over a specified interval.
+This node is needed to pass value to LOOP node as it requires a input node.

 - The [`LOOP`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/LOOP/LOOP.py) node which will define the number of loops.

 - The [`GOTO`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/GOTO/GOTO.py) node will define where the loop ends.
 This node takes a parameter called 'referred_node' in which you can choose where the loop starts again (Generally, it's the [`LOOP`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/LOOP/LOOP.py) node).

-- The [`END`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/TERMINATORS/END.py) node which is connected to the “end” output of the [`LOOP`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/LOOP/LOOP.py) node, which serve, to terminate the program.
+- The [`END`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/TERMINATORS/END/END.py) node which is connected to the "end" output of the [`LOOP`](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/LOOPS/LOOP/LOOP.py) node, which serve, to terminate the program.

 After that, we can place nodes to generate and visualize data within the loop :